mountainsongfarm/GreenerPastures/README.md

-# Greener Pastures Farm Website
+# Mountain Song Farm Website

 A static HTML, CSS, and JavaScript website for an equestrian facility.
 This website features: